dodeleye99/tetris-python/README.md

 ## Objective
 Clear as many lines as possible in order to rack up a high score.
 The more lines cleared simultaneously, the greater the number of points scored.

-Avoid letting the blocks stack up too high, which will cause the game to end.
+The blocks will fall faster as the level increses.
+Avoid letting them stack up too high, which will cause the game to end.

 ## Controls